-In order for looked after children to receive the high quality care they deserve, we expect our primary carers to make a full time commitment to fostering and be available as they would for their own children.
-We also require the primary carer to make themselves available for support groups and training.
+In order for foster children to receive the high-quality care they deserve, primary foster carers are to make a full time commitment to fostering and be available as they would for their own children.
+We also require the primary foster carer to make themselves available for support groups and training.

 Children of the same gender and similar ages can, in some circumstances, share a bedroom, but this is subject to safety plans.

-Yes you can, though it’s worth bearing in mind that many of the children referred to us are teenagers.
-You’re more likely to have continuous placements if you’re willing to take children of all ages.
+Yes, you can.
+Though you’re more likely to have continuous placements if you’re willing to take children of all ages or genders.

 During the assessment process, we will help you to decide which types of fostering placement suit you best.
 It isn’t always possible to know how long a child may stay with you, especially with emergency and temporary placements, but we’ll keep you informed by passing on all the information we can.

 You can begin taking placements as soon as you’ve been approved as a foster carer.
-There’s no set timeframe from approval to first placement – this depends on your flexibility and our careful matching process.
+There’s no set time-frame from approval to first placement as this depends on your flexibility to accommodate time for training and how you succeed through the eligibility and careful matching process.